-How was the Youth Tobacco Use Prevention Project established?
+What are the goals of the Youth Tobacco Use Prevention Project?

 The project aims to mobilize youth in Orange County to prevent youth from initiating tobacco use, provide cessation support for youth smokers, and eliminate youth exposure to secondhand smoke.